Astrac/box-tables/README.md

 * `Formatter.basic` - Simply breaks the string so that it fits the space
 * `Formatter.withWordBoundaries` - Simple algorithm that preserves words

+The default formatter when calling functions in the `Tables` object is `basic`.

 ## The `string` package